ctm/mb2-doc/README.md

-Most games are not yet available, even though they could be. `p game` without an argument will list the games that are at least partially available and that will include games like Mississippi Stud, which should be pot-limit but currently is dealt no-limit and Razz, which should have a bring-in, but is currently dealt with a button and blinds instead.
+Most games are not yet available, even though they could be. `p game` without an argument will list the games that are at least partially available and that will include games like Razz, which should have a bring-in, but is currently dealt with a button and blinds instead.

 Although I may add (perhaps partial) support for other games when I have a small block of time (it's pretty simple), in general I'd rather